 3 Under the rim were figures of oxen, which encircled it, ten every foot and a half encircled the Sea.
 The oxen were in two rows, cast when the Sea was cast.

 4 The Sea stood on twelve oxen, three looking toward the north, three looking toward the west, three looking toward the south, and three looking toward the east.
 And the Sea was set on them, and all their hindquarters faced inward.
 5 It was a handbreadth thick, and its brim was made like the rim of a cup, like the flower of a lily.
 It received and held about 15,000 gallons.

 6 He also made ten basins and put five on the right side and five on the left, to wash in them.
 The things that belonged to the burnt offering were washed in them, but the Sea was for the priests to wash in.

 9 Furthermore he made the court of the priests, the great court, and doors for the court, and overlaid their doors with bronze.
-10 He set the Sea on the right side of the house eastward, toward the south.
+10 He set the Sea on the right side of the house toward the southeast.

 The Instruments of Brass

 11 Huram made the pots, the shovels, and the basins.
 So Huram finished doing the work that he did for king Solomon in the house of God: 12 the two pillars, the bowls, the two capitals which were on the top of the pillars, the two networks to cover the two bowls of the capitals that were on the top of the pillars, 13 and the 400 pomegranates for the two networks, two rows of pomegranates for each network, to cover the two bowls of the capitals that were on the pillars.

 14 He also made the bases, and he made the basins on the bases, 15 one Sea, and the twelve oxen under it.